Estimation of the geometric measure of entanglement with Wehrl Moments through Artificial Neural Networks: Introduction

 Our paper is organised as follows.
-In Sec.~\ref{secWGME}, we define the Husimi function, the Wehrl moments, the GME and their relations to each other for symmetric multiqubit states.
+In Sec.~\ref{secWGME}, we define the Husimi function, the Wehrl moments, the GME and their relations to each other for pure symmetric multiqubit states.
 In Sec.~\ref{dataset_metrics}, we present how we generated the datasets of Wehrl moments used throughout this work.
 In Sec.~\ref{GME_estimation}, we introduce the three different approaches to estimate the GMEs of the dataset: i) a first one based on the two highest known successive Wehrl moments, ii) a second one based on a convergence acceleration algorithm applied on the sequence of the known Wehrl moments and iii) a third one based on a trained ANN.
-In Sec.~\ref{SecDiscussion}, we compare and summarize our results.
-Finally, in Sec.~\ref{Secconclusion}, we conclude and present perspectives of our work.
+In Sec.~\ref{SecDiscussion}, we compare and analyse our results.
+In Sec.~\ref{sec:MixedStates}, we consider the more complex case of mixed states.
+In Sec.~\ref{sec:WM_measurement}, we propose a protocol for the experimental determination of Wehrl moments based on the measurement of a set of collective observables, the number of which varies only quadratically with the number of qubits.
+In Sec.~\ref{Secconclusion}, we conclude and present perspectives of our work.
+Finally, this manuscript ends with a series of technical appendices, one of which presents a semi-definite program for the calculation of the GME of mixed multiqubit symmetric states (Appendix \ref{SDP_GME}).